 HEC-RAS includes a suite of hydraulic and sediment transport calculators called the Hydraulic Design tools.
 These tools are HEC-RAS post-processors that use results from 1D steady and/or unsteady hydraulic computations to perform common, classic, or simplified analyses for hydraulic design or sediment transport problems.

-This suite of tools is actively expanding, including a new Riprap Calculator in version 6.1, with more planned for upcoming versions.
+This suite of tools is actively expanding, including a new Riprap Calculator and Rating Curve Calculator, with more planned for upcoming versions.

 To use one of the Hydraulic Design Calculators press the HD button, or select the Run → Hydraulic Design Functions menu from the main HEC-RAS editor.
 The HD editor automatically opens to the Bridge Scour tool.
 To select any of the other HD calculators, select the Type menu and choose one of the other options.